Haymarket station (MBTA): Tremont Street subway

 The Tremont Street subway (future Green Line), including Haymarket, was built starting in 1894 and opened on September 3, 1898.
-The original trolley station was much more spacious than the current station, and consisted of four tracks with a pair of island platforms.
+The original trolley station was larger than the current station and consisted of four tracks with a pair of island platforms.
 The inner pair of tracks served cars from the northern suburbs which turned at Brattle Loop at Scollay Square (now Government Center) station, while the outer tracks served streetcars that ran through the entire Tremont Street subway to the Public Gardens portal and Pleasant Street portal.
 All cars entered the subway through the Canal Street incline just north of Haymarket.